tetsuzawa/go-dxx/README.md

-# go-dxx
+# go-soundlib

-.DXX io library written in Go
+go-soundlib is a sound utility library written in Go